thomasekdahlN/wealthprognosis-app/README.md

 - FIRE income = income + 4%asset value + deductable taxes
 - FIRE expence = expence + mortgage + taxable taxes
 - FIRE diff = FIRE income - FIRE expence amount
 - FIRE % = FIRE income / FIRE expence = How close you are to fire

 On the wishlist:
+- Support for more sophisticated dynamics in income/expence/asset -
+-- "+10%" - Adds 10% to value
+-- "+1000" - Adds 1000 to value
+-- "-10%" - Subtracts 10% from value
+-- "-1000" - Subtracts 1000 from value
+-- =+1/10" - Adds 1 tenth of the amount yearly
+-- =-1/10" - Subtracts 1 tenth of the amount yearly (To simulate i.e OTP payment).
+The rest amount will be zero after 10 years.
+Lile 1/10 first year, 1/9 next year, 1/8 the year after and the last year 1/1.
 - Mortage calculation supporting extra downpayments each year (Need help here)
 - Configurable transfer of cash flow in % between assets (and mortages)
 - Support incremental amount addition of expences/income (not only %)